This post may contain affiliate or referral links which means I may earn a sales commission. Please see my full affiliate disclosure here.

 Is it easy to make grenadine at home?

-You may wonder if there is an easy grenadine recipe or is it easier to just buy it at the store.
+You may wonder if there is an easy grenadine recipe or if it’s easier just to buy it at the store.
 Honestly, grenadine is pretty easy to make at home.

 - 1 cup granulated white sugar